-- Submit ACT or SAT scores (unless completed 24+ college credit hours).
-All international students who have not earned 24 or more US college credit hours must submit an ACT or SAT score in order to be admitted.
-Information on these programs may be found at www.act.org and www.sat.org.
+- Submit ACT or SAT scores, if fewer than 24 US-equivalent college credit hours earned.
+Information on these programs may be found at act.org and www.sat.org.

-Complete the Financial Guarantee for International Admission (pdf) and provide proof of financial support, including bank statements for the past year, represented in US currency.
 The more sources showing ability to pay, the better.
 Examples: sponsors, work references, letter from parent employer, or parent’s employer as a sponsor.
-Students work cannot be used as a source of income due to work being limited once enrolled.
+Students’ work cannot be used as a source of income due to work being limited once enrolled.

 Demonstrate English proficiency, if English is a second language, in one of the following ways: